Hedgehogo/chord-distributor/README.md

 ```

 ## Running
-Open a terminal and run `./chord_distributor.exe` (Don't forget to enable the layout you need!).
-Once the program finishes (with the default settings, this should take about 4 seconds), the files `chords.json` and `chords.txt` will appear in the folder.
+Run `./chord_distributor.exe` (Or a file with a similar name that you downloaded from [Releases](https://github.com/Hedgehogo/chord-distributor/releases)).
+When you click the `Save` button after the generation is complete, the file `chords.json` will appear in the folder.
 The JSON file can be uploaded at https://charachorder.io/config/chords/.
-The TXT file provides a human-readable overview of the generated chords and their mappings.

 # Advanced
 ## Configuration